-In a misguided effort to combat racial disparities in housing, the City of Seattle passed the “Fair Chance Housing Ordinance,” which forbids housing providers from considering applicants’ criminal histories, usually uncovered in a standard background check.
-PLF represents several small-scale housing providers who are denied their constitutionally guaranteed choice to decide who to allow on their private property.
+In a misguided effort to combat racial disparities in housing, the city of Seattle passed the “Fair Chance Housing Ordinance,” which forbids housing providers from considering or even asking about applicants’ criminal histories—information usually uncovered in a standard background check.
+Pacific Legal Foundation represented several small-scale housing providers whose constitutionally guaranteed choice to ask questions about and decide whom to allow on their private property is violated by the Ordinance.

 Represented by PLF free of charge, Kelly and other rental property owners, including Chong and MariLyn Yim, sued the city of Seattle.
 The district court ruled in the city’s favor on July 6, 2021.